jpillora/xdomain/README.md

 ## Quick Usage

-    Note: It's **important** to include XDomain before any other library or code pulls and stores a reference to `window.XMLHttpRequest`, whether to construct an actual request or to save the constructor function for use later (angular.js appears to do this, for example).
-XHook replaces `window.XMLHttpRequest`, and if a library stores the old reference, it won't use XHook's replaced `XMLHttpRequest`.
+Note: It's **important** to include XDomain before any other library.
+When XDomain loads, XHook replaces the current `window.XMLHttpRequest`.
+So if another library saves a reference to the original `window.XMLHttpRequest` and uses that, XHook won't be able to intercept those requests.

 1. On your slave domain (`http://xyz.example.com`), create a small `proxy.html` file: